Trump's D.C. crackdown is 'very problematic,' says former Capitol Police officer

 Editor's note: Dunn did not serve in the National Guard.

 Dunn: I'm glad that you brought up the data point because the [Home Rule Act] that he invoked — the data, what's happening on the street, doesn't support that.
-He should go ahead and take credit for the crack down in crime and reducing it over 25% from this time last year.
-At a press conference, [Director of the Federal Bureau of Investigation] Kash Patel said that the murder rate is down and is trending towards its historically low levels, so it doesn't make sense.
-If it's down, then why bring in the National Guard, which doesn't make sense.
+He should go ahead and take credit for the crackdown in crime and reducing it over 25% from this time last year.
+At a press conference, [FBI Director] Kash Patel said that the murder rate is down and is trending towards its historically low levels, so it doesn't make sense.
+If it's down, then why bring in the National Guard, which doesn't make sense?

-Editor's note: MPD data shows that violent crime is down about 26% in Washington from this time compared to last year.
-Overall, crime is down about 7%.

 Martin: What do you mean when you say it gives bad apples cover to do whatever they want?
 What do you mean by that?

-Note: Editor's note: MPD data shows that violent crime is down about 26% in Washington from this time compared with last year.
-Overall, crime is down about 7%.